 Pampas grass (Cortaderia selloana) is a large perennial grass found sporadically around the periphery of the project site.
-A few large stands exist within the permitted project site (not within the Year 1 footprint), and while Year 1 and Year 2 restoration activities targeted primarily iceplant followed by non-native annuals, Year 3 and 4 activities included clipping the seed heads from targeted pampas grass plants located in the extended project footprint and removing several juvenile plants completely.
-In Year 5, small individuals were bagged and removed from Site 1-D. Each flower (plume) from the pampas grass plant can produce up to 100,000 seeds that are widely dispersed by wind; thus, management of the spread of seeds within the project footprint will benefit not only the site but other portions of the Reserve.
+A few large stands exist within the permitted project site (not within the Year 1 footprint), and while Year 1 and Year 2 restoration activities targeted primarily iceplant followed by nonnative annuals, Year 3 and 4 activities included clipping the seed heads from targeted pampas grass plants located in the extended project footprint and removing several juvenile plants completely.
+In Year 5, small individuals were bagged and removed from Site 1-D. During Year 6, CDFW staff worked on trimming seed heads and applying herbicide to pampas grass that exists around the restoration site perimeter.
+Year 7 recommendations include removal of pampas grass seedlings within the restoration area.
+Each flower (plume) from the pampas grass plant can produce up to 100,000 seeds that are widely dispersed by wind; thus, management of the spread of seeds within the project footprint will benefit not only the site but other portions of the Reserve.